• Skip to primary navigation

 Why you will love this recipe:

 • These green tea cookies are so easy to make and only take 8 minutes to bake.
+Plus there is no chilling of the dough which makes them even easier.

 • Matcha - matcha powder is used to give these cookies a unique flavour and a beautiful green color.
 I recommend using high grade ceremonial matcha for the best taste.

 • Honey - honey is one of my favourite natural sweeteners that adds a beautiful sweetness to this cookie recipe and also helps keep them nice and fudgy!
-You could swap this for maple syrup but not that the cookies will turn out darker in color and not as green if you do.
+You could swap this for maple syrup but note that the cookies will turn out darker in color and not as green if you do.

 • Cane sugar - cane sugar adds even more sweetness to this cookie recipe.
+I have not tried using any other types of granulated sugar to make these cookies so don't recommend trying to make any swaps.

 • Butter - butter is the key to making delicious fudgy, melt in your mouth cookies!
 For a dairy free version you can use a vegan butter.